 8. On the Shed Elements screen you can select a custom materials to use for the shed's roof, walls, floor, door and window.
 Just click the desired elements button, then make a selection from the catalog.
+NOTE: For Building Essentials and Construction Suite products, the Floors option will allow for a Structural Floor or a Floor Surface.
 If you have defined your own shed configuration in the Library Manager, you can simply select it from the Shed Configuration drop box.

 - 9. On the final screen, click Finish.
-The shed is attached to your cursor, ready to be inserted. - 10.
-Position the shed where you want it, then click to insert it.
+The shed is attached to your cursor, ready to be inserted. - Position the shed where you want it, then click to insert it.